BarshisLab/CBASS_Manual/README.md

-[DOI LINK]

 This repository includes an instructional guide to accompany the manuscript:

 # The Coral Bleaching Automated Stress System (CBASS): a low cost, portable system for the standardized empirical assessment of coral thermal limits

 **Authors:** Nicolas R. Evensen, Katherine E. Parker, Thomas A. Oliver, Stephen R. Palumbi, Cheryl A. Logan, James S. Ryan, Courtney N. Klepac, Gabriela Perna, Mark E. Warner, Christian R. Voolstra, Daniel J. Barshis
-**Journal:**
+**Journal:** Limnology and Oceanography: Methods
 **Link:** [DOI LINK]

 ---

 This repository contains the materials and instructions needed to build a Coral Bleaching Automated Stress System (CBASS).
+Please use the discussions tab for any questions and troubleshooting with CBASS.

 ---